-2. While the veg are frying, make the dressing.
+3. While the veg fry, make the dressing.
 Peel and grate the garlic into a small bowl.
 Grate in the lemon zest and squeeze in the juice.
 Finely chop the mint leaves and add them to the bowl.
 Pour in 2 tbsp olive oil and add a pinch of salt and pepper.
 Stir well and set to one side.

-3. When the veg are all cooked, set aside to cool.
-Meanwhile, halve the avocado and discard the stone.
-Scoop the avocado flesh out of its skin and chop it into1cm pieces.
+4. Halve the avocado and discard the stone.
+Scoop the avocado flesh out of its skin and chop it into1cm-thick pieces.
 Spoon about half the pickled beetroot out of the jar and let it drain in a sieve or on some kitchen paper.

 You can use the bread from the middle of your sourdough loaf to make crispy croutons.
 Tear it into smaller chunks, toss in a bowl with some olive oil, salt and pepper, then spread out on a baking tray and bake till golden.